Skip to main content

 2. Give your doc a title (like Grilled Chicken Bowl Recipe or Closing Procedures – FOH).

-3. Add your content using text, bullet points, images, or videos.
+3. Add your content using text, bullet points, images, or links.

 4. Click Publish when you're done.

-Opus Docs are designed to help you create resources that’s clear, text-based, and easy to read—especially on mobile.
+Opus Docs are designed to help you create resources that are clear, text-based, and easy to read—especially on mobile.

 Here’s how to get the most out of them:

-• Avoid relying on layout: When you import a PDF, design elements like columns, colors, or fancy fonts won’t carry over.
+• When you import a PDF, design elements like columns, colors, or fancy fonts won’t carry over.
 That’s by design—Opus Docs prioritize readability, searchability, and language translation.

 Did this answer your question?